0xhara/0xhara/README.md

 ##### :smile: :smile: This is the place where I opensource stuff and break perfectly working code
 #

- 🔭 I’m currently working on **Data Science** Projects
+- 🔭 I’m currently working on **Building a Data Science Portfolio**.
-- 🌱 I’m currently learning **Neural Networks**
-- 👯 I’m looking to collaborate on any stuff with **python**
-- 🤔 I’m looking for help with Front End for my projects

-- 📫  I love connecting with different people so if you want to say hi, I'll be happy to connect :)
+- 📚👓 I am currently expanding my knowledge and expertise in the field of **Machine Learning-Deep Learning** through self-study and hands-on projects.

+-  🌍💻🏠 I am actively seeking **REMOTE WORK opportunities** that align with my skills and experience.

+- 🌟 🌟 **Thanks for stopping by!** I look forward to connecting with you. 🌟🌟

 <h3>:wrench:  🚀 Some Tools I Use </h2>
 <p align="left">
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original-wordmark.svg" alt="python" width="45" height="45" />